Journals and indexes from the Oliver Millar Archive

-The journals can be divided into two groups.
+The journals featuring visits to collections can be divided into two groups.

 The first group of twenty four journals, which date from 1945-2006, contain Millar’s notes on his visits to public and private collections and exhibitions in the UK.
-He also used them to record visits to sale rooms and between 1984-1995 this information was recorded in a separate journal, titled ‘S’.
+He also used them to record visits to sale rooms throughout, as well as in a separate journal, titled 'S', kept between 1984-1995.
 The journals in this series are titled with Roman numerals, I-XXIII, with the additional journal titled ‘S’.

 What kind of information can I find in the journals?